botoaca/wireless-audio-transfer/README.md

 1. `./build/output <mode: 0 (encode)> <seconds_per_frequency> <file.*>`, output: file transformed to audio
 ### Decoding
 1. `./build/output <mode: 1 (decode)> <seconds_per_frequency> <file.wav>`, output: original file

+## UI
+To prepare the web UI, run the `prepare_ui.ps1` script on Windows.
+The commands inside that script are the same as POSIX ones, so you can just run `cat prepare_ui.ps1 > prepare_ui && chmod +x prepare_ui && ./prepare_ui` to run it on Linux/MacOS.